Literacy Overview

 Parents' Reading Workshop

-On Tuesday 12th September we held our annual Reading Workshop for parents of children in the Early Years (Reception and Nursery).
+We hold an annual Reading Workshop for parents of children in the Early Years (Reception and Nursery).
 This workshop provides information for parents about how reading is taught using phonics and how they can support their children at home to develop the skills needed to become a fluent reader.

 Examples of the resources used in Early Years to support literacy: